RedefiningReality/ohmykali/README.md

 - `smb windows` ⇒ serve your Windows scripts directory via SMB with default share name "share"
 - `smb john` ⇒ serve your current working directory via SMB with share name "john"
 - `smb` ⇒ serve your current working directory via SMB with default share name "share"

+### Note on Root Privileges
+The `serve`, `smb`, and `rev` commands do *not* listen as root (no sudo) for the following reasons:
+- It's generally not a good idea to expose services running as root
+- Having to type in your sudo password is annoying However, you can't bind to privileged ports (usually <1024) without root privileges, which means you wouldn't be able to start the SMB server or the HTTP server on a port like 80.
+In Kali Linux, all ports are set as unprivileged by default so it's probably not something you need to worry about.
+If this is not the case, my recommended solution is to make all ports unprivileged with `sudo sysctl -w net.ipv4.ip_unprivileged_port_start=0`.

+I could have chosen to integrate checking for unprivileged ports and applying sudo as necessary directly into my commands.
+I chose not to do this to avoid script overhead and also because it's more work for me for a feature I don't see anyone using.
+If it's a feature you'd like to see, feel free to submit an issue and complain about it, and I'll potentially add it.

 ## Other Plugins I Use
 *unrelated to this, but might be helpful*